PuffinChess/WebChess/README.md

 This is my react based implementation for plaing chess in a browser.
-Is designed around working with my chess engine that is currently in development.
+Is designed around working with my chess engine that is currently in development. \n

-All rules except for checkmate are covered since checkmate.
+All rules except for checkmate are covered. \n

-Stack:
+Stack: \n
-  Vite React
+  Vite React \n
-  Typescript
+  Typescript \n
-  SCSS
+  SCSS \n
-  ReactDND
+  ReactDND \n